rgreminger/tilburg-science-hub/docs/setup/python.md

 During the installation you will be asked whether you want Anaconda Python to be added to your PATH. **Click yes!** Even if the installation window gives a warning about adding it to your PATH, please still check that box.

+Note that the installation of Anaconda may take about 5-10 minutes, dependening on how fast your computer is.

-!!! note "For Windows Users:"
+!!! note "For Windows Users"
     *   When asked if you want single or multiple user installation, choose single user
     *   Accept all defaults that are set in the installation window
     *   Check the box for adding Anaconda to your PATH
     *   In the last step, you are asked if you want Visual Studio, click **Yes**.

-!!! note "For Linux Users:"
+!!! note "For Linux Users"
     For some users Python was not added to the path.
 To quickly do this, please open a terminal window, paste ```echo '$HOME/anaconda3/bin:$PATH' >> ~/.bashrc``` and press `Return`.

 ## Verifying that the installation was successful